microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 ## Recovering from errors

-Code issues an present issues with DFCI that may require deleting the Identity and Permission data bases.
+Code issues can present issues with DFCI that may require deleting the Identity and Permission databases.
 Using privileged access of a DUT that unlocks the varstore, you can delete the two master variables of DFCI.
-These variable are:
+These variables are:

 1. \_SPP
 2. \_IPCVN